ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-infra-mgmt.md

 # Attached storage infrastructure management
 {: #storage-infra-mgmt}

-Infrastructure management refers to the VMware® components that manage the VMware vSphere ESXi infrastructure.
+Infrastructure management refers to the VMware® components that manage the VMware vSphere ESXi™ infrastructure.

 For more information about the components, see [Virtual infrastructure design](/docs/vmwaresolutions?topic=vmwaresolutions-design_virtualinfrastructure).